MachinisteWeb/node-atlas/README.en.md

 ## Webconfig's Anatomy ##

 The webconfig is that alow you to drive how NodeAtlas will work.
-If you want use views, or controllers, or if you need some variations, if you want to enable PUT/DELETE http request, etc. Without webconfig, NodeAtlas run in Simple Web Server.
+If you want use views, or controllers, or if you need some variations, if you want to enable PUT/DELETE HTTP request, etc. Without webconfig, NodeAtlas run in Simple Web Server.
 This is the complet list of parameters of a webconfig.
 Each are optional depends on your needs.

 ### &lt;NA>.webconfig ###